Thirlan/ThirlanStellarisMPBalance/patch_logs.md

 ### Nerfs
  * Synthetic Ascension: +0% robot output from +10%
- * Technological Ascendency: +7% Research rate from +10%
+ * Technological Ascendency: +6% Research rate from +10%
+ * Voidborne: +10% habitat habitability from +20%

 ### Boosts
  * Synthetic Age: +5% Robot Production and Modify Species discount -66% from -33%
- * Defenders of the Galaxy: +10% diplomatic weight from Fleet size, +50% Damage to the Great Khan, +50 increased opinion with the other empires
+ * Defenders of the Galaxy: +10% diplomatic weight from Fleet size, +50% Damage to the Great Khan, +50 increased opinion with the other empires from 20
- * Consecrated worlds: Colonized worlds can now be consecrated
+ * Consecrated worlds: Colonized worlds can now be consecrated, influence cost +100 from +50
- * Enigmatic Engineering: +4% research speed
+ * Enigmatic Engineering: +6% research speed
- * Galactic Force Projection: +10% diplomatic weight from Fleet size, +10% sublight speed
+ * Galactic Force Projection: +10% diplomatic weight from Fleet size, +5% sublight speed, -5% Ship maintenance cost
+ * Interstellar dominion: -10% outpost cost and -40% influence claim cost from -20%
  * Transcendence: Similar to Stefan's
    ** duration of Shroud boons 10 years from 5 years ** Increased rate of success in the Shroud to 90% Green, 60% Yellow, and 30% Red